 Moneycontrol PRO

-Two years ago, when Paromita Sinha (name changed), then 63, entered her bank branch to open a fixed deposit of Rs 1 lakh, her relationship manager was more than happy to assist her.
+Take, for instance, the case of Paromita Sinha (name changed).
+Nearly two years ago, Sinha, then 63, entered her bank branch to open a fixed deposit of Rs 1 lakh, her relationship manager was more than happy to assist her.
 He helped her with the complex documentation and other formalities.

 To her shock, the next year, she received a renewal notice from a private sector life insurer pertaining to a life insurance policy she had never purchased.